cs3216/cs3216.github.io/website/coursework/product-design/index.md

 After you have completed the testing, it is now time to review the results and improve your user flow.
 For example, you may want to ask yourself:

 - What did the user click on **first**?
 Was that what you wanted the user to click on **first**?
 - Which features did users totally miss?
 Does that mean that those features are not important?
-If they’re not important, throw them away.
+If they're not important, throw them away.
 If they are, how can you revise your design so that users notice the features and actually click on them?
 - Are there too many steps for the user to accomplish their goal?
 At which point did the user become visibly frustrated?
 - What assumptions did you make when you created this design?
 Did the user testing confirm or reject these assumptions?